Zebraszebras/React-exam/README.md

 3. Start the development server: `npm run dev`
 4. Open the app in your browser at `http://localhost:3000`

-## Usage

-- Create a new trip by filling in the destination, duration, date, and image URL in the "Insert New Trip" form and clicking the "Insert New Trip" button.
-- View the details of a trip by clicking on the trip card on the home page.
-- Delete a trip by clicking the "Delete this Trip" button on the trip details page.

 ## API Integration